typedb-osi/typedb-cti/README.md

     *   Includes the generic `relationship` type and specific relationship types derived from it (e.g., `related-to`, `duplicate-of`).
     *   Also defines TypeDB relations that model the *linking properties* often found on SDOs and SCOs (like `created_by_ref`, `resolves_to_ref`, `belongs_to_ref`).
 These TypeDB relations provide a more direct and queryable link between entities compared to just storing the target object's ID in an attribute.
 For instance, the `resolves_to_ref` attribute on `domain-name` is modeled using a `resolves-to` relation connecting a `domain-name` entity to an `ipv4-addr` or `ipv6-addr` entity.

+### TODOs

+* Object markings (NOT granular)
+  * This one just needs to be done, and isn't dependent on ordering

+* Process refs
+    owns opened-connection-refs @card(0..),
+    owns creator-user-ref,
+    owns image-ref,
+    owns parent-ref,
+    owns child-refs @card(0..)
+  * And dicts: environment-variables

+* Windows Registry Key
+  * creator_user_ref,

 ### Missing components

 There are several missing components, mostly in things that require ordered lists in TypeDB, which are not yet implemented.